Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Sanjay Jain

 Thanks, thanks.
 Thanks for the opportunity.
 Ganesh, you covered a lot of things which I thought I will ask in your opening statement.
-But one small probably if you would have dwelt on it.
-I you said you have met over two dozen customers.
-Hopefully I’ve met a customer who is unsatisfied.
-And what is one complaint or a.
-An opportunity or a challenge you are hearing from a customer which tatacom need to address probably in next one to three year.
-And again what will be your priority for next one to two, three years?
+But one small probably, if you would have dwell on it, you said you have met over 2 dozen customers.
+Hopefully, I have met a customer who is unsatisfied.
+And what is one complaint or an opportunity or a challenge you are hearing from a customer which Tata Com needs to address probably in next 1 to 3 years?
+And again, what will be your priority for next 1 to 2, 3 years?

-So on the priority for next two to three years, Sanjish, you have to give me a little bit of time.
-After I finish 100 days I will come and talk about FY27.
-Definitely want to come and talk about our long term priorities immediately after that.
-I think I’m still learning a lot so I’ll come back on the longer term priorities.
-The conversations with my customers, what is very encouraging for me is they’re not just talking about connectivity.
+So on the priority for next 2 to 3 years, Sanjesh, you have to give me a little bit of time.
+After I finish 100 days, I will come and talk about FY ’27.
+I definitely want to come and talk about our long-term priorities immediately after that.
+I think I’m still learning a lot, so I’ll come back on the longer-term priorities.
+The conversations with my customers, what is very encouraging for me is they are not just talking about connectivity.
 So I’ll give you an example of an insurance customer I met.

 Sanjay Jain

-That’s clear, Ganesh, but you are coming from a global company which has large AI portfolio.
-Now, when you look at Tata Communication, how do you see the preparedness for transition or providing this AI LED services which you appear to be very confident and excited about.
+That’s clear, Ganesh.
+But you are coming from a global company, which has a large AI portfolio.
+Now when you look at Tata Communications, how do you see the preparedness for transition or providing these AI-led services, which you appear to be very confident and excited about.
 But from a preparedness from an organization perspective, where are we?

-Again, it’s too early for me to comment on, you know, our readiness, but from what I’ve learned so far, our sales teams need to be enabled more to tell this integrated story.
+Again, it’s too early for me to comment on our readiness.
+But from what I’ve learned so far, our sales teams need to be enabled more to tell this integrated story.
 We need to be able to not just talk about individual towers of our product, how we can deliver outcomes for them.
 That is number one.
-Second, we really need to make sure that we do a better job of bringing this voice AI and the AI OS which we are building through commotion to life.
+Second, we really need to make sure that we do a better job of bringing this voice AI and the AI OS, which we are building through Commotion to life.
 I think that’s another important thing we need to do.

 Sanjay Jain

 That’s quite helpful.
-It appears that you’re seeing more gap in the communication than the product itself.
-Right.
-From whatever I can hear you, it appears that we are doing a lot of things, but customers are clearly not appraised with entire portfolio services and all
+It appears that you’re seeing more gap in the communication than the product itself, right, from whatever I can hear you.
+It appears that we are doing a lot of things, but customers are clearly not appraised with the entire portfolio of services and all?

-Both I would say is opportunity.
-But the first thing is to make sure that our story gets out in the right fashion.
-In the integrated unified infrastructure story gets out to our customers in a better fashion.
+Both, I would say, is opportunity.
+But the first thing is to make sure that our story gets out in the right fashion and the integrated unified infra story gets out to our customers in a better fashion.

 Sanjay Jain